ybian/ybian.github.com/source/_posts/2012-08-15-a-quicksilver-action-to-create-new-reminders.markdown

 I recently switched to Reminder.app as my ToDo management tool, after upgrading to Mountain Lion.
 The only thing I missed is a hotkey window to create a new reminder instantly.
 As always, I turn to Quicksilver for this kind of things.

 So, I wrote a Quicksilver action (in Ruby).
-The following is the screenshot of how it works in action.
+The following is the screenshot of how it works.
 {% img /images/make_new_reminder.jpg %}

 <!-- more -->

 And here is the source code.
-Just drop it under `~/Library/Application Support/Quicksilver/Actions` and restart Quicksilver.
+Just drop it under `~/Library/Application Support/Quicksilver/Actions` and make it executable by using `chmod 755 <script>` in terminal (thanks to Luke for pointing it out), then restart Quicksilver.

 {% include_code lang:ruby NewReminder.rb %}